facebookarchive/AsyncDisplayKit/docs/guide/1-introduction.md

 ```

 This works as you would expect.
 Unfortunately, this button is only 14&frac12;
-points tall &mdash; nowhere the standard 44&times;44 minimum tap target size
+points tall &mdash; nowhere near the standard 44&times;44 minimum tap target
-&mdash; and it's very difficult to tap.
-We could solve this by subclassing the
+size &mdash; and it's very difficult to tap.
+We could solve this by
-text node and overriding `-hitTest:withEvent:`.
-We could even force the text
+subclassing the text node and overriding `-hitTest:withEvent:`.
+We could even
-view to have a minimum height during layout.
-But wouldn't it be nice if there
+force the text view to have a minimum height during layout.
+But wouldn't it be
-were a more elegant way?
+nice if there were a more elegant way?

 ```objective-c
   // size all the things